Tag Archives: JewishHistory

 1.)
 Share two different reasons to write your own novel, or write your Grandmother‘s story, even if it’s not in novel form.

 2.)
-Share your thoughts on how you plan to get started on that writing work, perhaps with the help of a book on how to write, or as an update on your GoodReads reading,
+Share your thoughts on how you plan to get started on that writing work, perhaps with the help of a book on how to write,

 Click here to read, if you like: